MyFeed Personalized Content

 Management of cow’s milk allergy may include:

-• Removing all cow’s milk and dairy from your child’s diet.
-If you are breastfeeding, it is important to continue.
+• Removing all cow’s milk and dairy from your child’s diet, if your child is already on solids.
+Speak to your healthcare professional about adequate calcium intake in your child’s diet.
+If you are breastfeeding, it is important to continue where possible.

 • Reviewing the formula being fed to baby.
 If your baby is formula fed, a paediatric allergist will advise you on which formula is best for your baby.
 They may prescribe an extensively hydrolysed-protein formula, or an amino acid formula.
 The protein in these formulas are broken down to a size where the immune system no longer over-reacts to it.
-This special milk is no less nutrient-rich than your baby’s previous milk formula and will contribute just as effectively to your baby’s growth.
+These special formulas are no less nutrient-rich than your baby’s previous milk formula and will contribute just as effectively to your baby’s growth.
 Other alternative formulas include soy, and rice infant formulas.

 Your doctor will determine the most appropriate feeding plan for your infant.